-Video to the right follows our most recent field research story and explains our approach to human factors and design research.
+Video (right) follows our most recent field research story and explains our approach to human factors and design research.

 For Otter's design to reflect the philosophy of Design that Matters, it must be "hard to use wrong."
-That means the interface must transcend language and culture to be intuitive to hospital staff around South-East Asia and Sub-Saharan Africa.
+That means the interface must transcend language and culture to be intuitive to hospital staff from South-East Asia to Sub-Saharan Africa.

 I've led two internal projects to build a functional prototype intended to be an international research tool.
 Each model both looks and works like the current (at the time) Otter design.

 (before my involvement)

 Heater: phase-changing wax

 Heater: polymer adhesive film

 Bassinet: single walled (cheaper!)